BrentDouglas/chainlink/README.md

 no default) and you may select an alternate  repository (an in memory repository will be used by default) and/or an alternate transport.

-Run `mvn clean install -Ptck,se,in-x,re-x,tr-x,ma-x` where the in-x, re-x and tr-x are the profiles of injector, repository, transport and marshaller you wish to use.
+Run `mvn verify -Ptck,se,in-x,re-x,tr-x,ma-x` where the in-x, re-x and tr-x are the profiles of injector, repository, transport and marshaller you wish to use.
 You can see the available tck profiles in [the tck modules pom](tck/pom.xml).

-An example minimum command to run the TCK is `mvn clean install -Ptck,se`.
+An example minimum command to run the TCK is `mvn verify -Ptck,se`.

 ## Running the EE TCK Tests

 No extra setup is required to run the EE TCK tests.
-You will have to add the relevent profile for the container you wish to run them in, e.g.
+You will have to add the relevant profile for the container you wish to run them in, e.g.
-`mvn clean install -Ptck,se,glassfish,tomee,wildfly` will run them in all the supported containers.
+`mvn verify -Ptck,se,glassfish,tomee,wildfly` will run them in all the supported containers.
 Note that currently the `tr-X` profiles won't work, and most of the extensions probably won't work in wildfly yet.